-The Coffee-Table Books Every Fashion Lover Has in Her Home
+The Coffee Table Books Every Fashion Lover Has at Home

 If you're looking for the ultimate reference in fashion photography, don't go past Peter Lindbergh's Images of Women II.
 The internationally acclaimed photographer is renowned for his iconic portraits of the 1980s supermodels: Who could ever forget his famous British Vogue cover with Cindy, Naomi, Christy, and Linda?
 Just like his seminal book Images of Women, this sequel truly celebrates female power, sans the glitz and glamour.
 Flip through for some of Lindbergh's greatest photos from 2005 to 2014, including portraits of portraits of actresses and models like Milla Jovovich, Isabella Rossellini, Monica Bellucci, Jaime King, Tilda Swinton, Kate Moss, and Jessica Chastain.
 This book is so powerful it even inspired one female leader to start her own business.

 Have a slight model obsession?
 Don't worry, you're clearly not alone.
 In fact, Harper's Bazaar dedicated an entire book to them in a bid to satisfy our voyeuristic fascination.
 Penned by fashion darling (and every supermodel's bestie) Derek Blasberg, this chic hardcover is brimming with juicy anecdotes and exclusive behind-the-scenes access.
 Consider this your backstage pass to the rich and diverse lives of 28 of the most famous supermodels from past and present, including Iman, Cindy Crawford, Lara Stone, Lily Donaldson, and Hilary Rhoda.